Discovering...

 Booking tip: Prices listed are approximate and may vary by season.
 Private tours cost more but offer flexibility with timing and itinerary.
 Group tours are more affordable and typically depart early morning.
 Book through your hotel or a licensed tour agency in Marrakech or Ouarzazate for the most reliable service.

-Golden hour at Ait Ben Haddou
+Golden hour at Ait Benhaddou

-Recreate iconic angles
+Recreate iconic camera angles

 Desert sunrise photography